 Awards for Health Educators, Professionals + Community Partners

-These awards are open to health educators, professionals, and community partners in health who have made significant contributions to the advancement of health care education and practice.
+These awards are open to health educators, professionals, and community partners in health who have made significant contributions to the advancement of healthcare education and practice.
 Nominees may be from or outside of the University of British Columbia.
 Nominations must be supported by at least two nominators.

-The McCreary Prize was created to recognize and promote interprofessional teamwork in the health and human service professions.
-The award is named after Dr. John F. McCreary, the first Coordinator of Health Sciences at the University of British Columbia.
-It is intended to draw attention to Dr. McCreary’s vision of interprofessional collaboration in clinical work and education and the value of a team approach in meeting the health care needs of British Columbians.
+The John F. McCreary Prize was created to recognize and promote interprofessional teamwork in the health and human service professions.
+The award is named after Dr. John F. McCreary, the first coordinator of health sciences at UBC, and is intended to draw attention to Dr. McCreary’s vision of interprofessional collaboration in clinical work and education and the value of a team approach in meeting the health care needs of British Columbians.
 The first McCreary Prize was awarded in 1994.

 Named after long-time community educator, R. Paul Kerston, this annual award was established in 2014 to honour outstanding community educators who have made a difference to student learning at UBC.

 The award is valued at $1,000.
 In the event there is more than one recipient selected, the award value will be shared amongst recipients.